8 Survival Tips for Collectors Returning to the World of Sports Cards

 A good goal should be attainable so be realistic.
 Look at what you enjoy most about collecting.
 A specific player?
 Rookie cards?
 Autographs?
 Building sets?
 Start here.
 Then further find your niche by looking at the styles of cards that are out there.
 Basically, you’re looking to find your niche within a niche.
 And for everyone, that will probably be a little bit different.

 When you see a long list of products on the horizon, you don’t need to get them all.
 Even getting one box of everything can add up and leave you with stacks of cards you probably didn’t really want in the first place.
 Sampling is good, to a certain extent.
 Life gets boring if you order a Big Mac every time you go to McDonald’s.
 But don’t feel the need to go all-in on every product.

 Even still, you might not want to bust any packs.
 Opting for the singles route might not have the same kind of magic, but it does help you focus your collection.
 Even if you don’t have a local shop or shows, there are plenty of places online to find just about any of the cards you’re looking for.
 The Beckett Marketplace and eBay are just a couple of them.

-Today, sets are designed with niches in mind.
-Most are aimed at fairly specific audiences.
+Today, companies design set with niches in mind.
+Most aim at fairly specific audiences.
 Some products target nostalgia with big base sets, old-time card stock and familiar designs.
-Others are aimed at those who only want autographs.
+Others target those who only want autographs.
 A few opt for wild designs and modern printing technology.
 Everything is different.
 So even when there’s a long list of new releases virtually every week, take a look at them and question what the product’s target is and if it’s in line with how you want to collect.